madenvel/KalinkaPlayer/README.md

 # What is it?
 This project provides a backend to stream music on systems running Linux (including Raspberry Pi 4+).
-It provides an REST API to control the playqueue and playback, as well as an ability to discover new content.
+It provides a REST API to control the playqueue and playback, as well as an ability to discover new content.

 At this point, it only supports [Qobuz](https://www.qobuz.com) as a streaming platform, so you need to have a valid subscription.